Vlad1463Lav642/tic-tac-toe-Game/README.md

 # tic-tac-toe-Game

-> This game is a classic arcade 2D top-down shooter in which the player must fight off endless waves of enemies and earn points.
+> This is an implementation of the classic game: Tic-Tac-Toe in the form of a computer game.

 ## Screenshots